bmugwe/bash_scripts/README.md

     sudo systemctl status dhis-gbv-startup.service
 ```

-- Reboot once to test the automatic
+- Reboot once to test the automatic startup

 ```bash
     sudo reboot
 ```

-There are to script files

 ## Install this to allow dependency